bratbergm/terraform-azure/README.md

 # Terraform

+This repo is meant a showcase for terraform in Azure.

 **Level 1**

-- Basic with only resources: network, VMs, SQL server, database ..
+- Basic resource provisioning with only resources: resource group, network, VMs, SQL server, database ..

 **Level 2**